thomasysun/FLFOSR_paper/README.md

 * `./other_model_functions` contains code used to run models from competing methods, obtained from their respective repositories.
 Please refer to their documentation for more information.

+#### Note on competing methods

+The paper contains results from four competing methods:

+* Gibbs sampler from `refund` package
+* Variational Bayes from `refund` package
+* Frequentist fixed effects inference with exchangeable correlations from Li et al. (2022) https://pubmed.ncbi.nlm.nih.gov/35491388/
+* "FUI": Fast Univariate Inference from Cui et al. (2022) https://pubmed.ncbi.nlm.nih.gov/35712524/

+The computation speed of the competing methods may be much slower, namely the Gibbs sampler from `refund`.
+Thus, these results are not run by default in the corresponding files.
+However, they may be included by setting `runrefund <- TRUE` inside the script.